nirpechuk/calhacksai/README.md

 # Truely AI

 An agentic browser extension to tell you the whole truth.
+See our devpost [here](https://devpost.com/software/truely-7cys9i).

 ## Setup